 (4) Nothing in this section shall prevent an entity from requiring, or an individual from seeking, additional certification credits beyond the basic required hours.

-Fabienne Bolet, Administrative Coordinator
+Fabienne Bolet, Program Coordinator

 1205 Pendleton Street, 4th floor